edinburgh-pm/edinburgh.pm/README.md

 That will generate a html file for each *.html.tx template that exists.

+Alternatively, you can run a local development server which will automatically generate the templated HTML output on the fly (so you can flip between editing a template file and reloading the page in your browser, without running the script manually).
+Run this command:

+    plackup scripts/dev_server

+and visit the URL it suggests.
+The [plackup command][https://metacpan.org/module/plackup] also accepts various options to configure where it listens, and so on.

-You can install the Perl modules needed by script/build_static by running
+You can install the Perl modules needed by script/build_static and script/dev_server by running

     cpanm --installdeps .